100-Devs-1-Game/All-the-Incrementals/README.md

 1. [Request and gain access](#access-requests-for-contributors) (google drive).
 1. Read the theme, art and sound guidelines in the GDD.
 1. Assign tasks on the art or sound kanban board to yourself.
 1. Upload the asset to the Google drive.
-1. Optional:
-    1. If you're familiar with git, request access to lfs.
-    1. Add your assets directly to the src/assets folder.
-    1. Commit and push your changes and follow the same steps as for coding.
-    1. If you're not familiar with git, ignore this and let a coder move the assets into the game for you.
 1. Mark task as done (submitted).
 1. Rinse and repeat!